go-gitea/gitea/docs/content/doc/usage/actions/act-runner.en-us.md

 To be clear, the "host" actually means the container which is running the act runner now, instead of the host machine.

 ### Configuring cache when starting a Runner with Docker image

 When starting a runner using a Docker image, it is essential to configure the cache action to ensure its proper functioning.
 Follow these steps:

-1. Obtain the LAN IP address of the host machine where the runner container is located.
+- 1.Obtain the LAN IP address of the host machine where the runner container is located.
-2. Find an available port number on the host machine where the runner container is running.
+- 2.Find an available port number on the host machine where the runner container is running.
-3. Configure the following settings in the configuration file:
+- 3.Configure the following settings in the configuration file:

 ```yaml
 cache:
   enabled: true